 - Access to the Internet with basic bandwidth (56K bandwidth)

 - A web browser (Internet Explorer, Netscape, Firefox or Safari)

 - Basic memory (a minimum of 32MB RAM – 64MB is recommended)

 - Hard drive space (at least 40MB)

-Please contact your school if you have issues using or accessing the online survey.
-The school can provide logon information, help you find access to a computer or obtain a paper copy of the survey.
+Please contact the web survey providers (AWIS) if you have technical difficulties using or accessing the online survey.
+If you need a logon number, please contact your school The school can provide logon information, help you find access to a computer or obtain a paper copy of the survey.